localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 ```

-If we invoke the lamba now, you should get an email notification after some time:
+If we invoke the Lambda function now, you should get an email notification after some time:
 ```sh
 $ awslocal lambda invoke --function-name my-failing-lambda out.txt
 ```